 No lab calculus courses at Duke use calculators in any significant way.
-Some of Math 105L, Math 106L, Math 111L, and Math 112L use spreadsheets for calculations in labs, and Math 122L uses the computer algebra system called Maple.
+Some of the lab calculus courses may use spreadsheets, computer algebra systems, or online math tools for calculations in labs.

 In these courses you may be encouraged or even required to bring a laptop computer to lab, or possibly to class.
 Be sure to ask your instructor about possible desirable characteristics or requirements, specific to your course, of such a computer.

 If your course allows calculators on the final exam (most don't -- be sure to check with your instructor!), you CANNOT use machines capable of performing symbolic operations in calculus (e.g. TI-89, TI-92, and laptop computers).